 - The Policies will link up and the payouts will be defined.

 - Save and close.

-- If the bill from date is empty and you know when the payment was made, choose that date and save.
+- If the Bill From Date is empty and you know when the payment was made, choose that date.

 - The “Rate Type”, “Rate”, and “Commission” columns in the table should update to reflect the changes.